Language and Page Formatting Options

 Reboot the system:

-Ensure you have access to the latest version of additional required data files (RPM package changes, RPM repository mapping, unsupported drivers, and unsupported PCIs).
+Ensure you have access to the latest version of additional required data files, including RPM package changes, RPM repository mapping, and unsupported drivers and devices.Important

 - If you are using RHSM for the upgrade, the system has access to cloud.redhat.com, and you have not downloaded an earlier version of the required data files, no further action is required from you.
 The data files are automatically downloaded from cloud.redhat.com.
 This also applies to developer subscriptions.

-Download the data files attached to the Knowledgebase article Data required by the Leapp utility for an in-place upgrade from RHEL 7 to RHEL 8 and place them in the
+Download the data files attached to the Knowledgebase article Leapp utility metadata in-place upgrades of RHEL for disconnected upgrades and place them in the

 - You are upgrading on a public cloud using RHUI.
 If you do not have a Red Hat subscription or Red Hat Customer Portal account, create a no-cost RHEL developer subscription so that you can access the Knowledgebase article and download required data packages.
 For more information, see How do I get a no-cost Red Hat Enterprise Linux Developer Subscription or renew it?